paudelnirajan/k8s-vs-lambda-nlp-benchmark/README.md

 # Serverless vs Kubernetes NLP Inference Benchmark

-**STATUS: AWS Lambda & Kubernetes Deployment Complete**
+**Status:** AWS Lambda & Kubernetes Deployment Complete

-A comprehensive benchmark comparing AWS Lambda and Kubernetes (EKS) deployments for NLP sentiment analysis using DistilBERT model.
+A comprehensive benchmark comparing AWS Lambda and Kubernetes (EKS) deployments for NLP sentiment analysis using the DistilBERT model.

 ## Project Overview

 This project implements a sentiment analysis service using the DistilBERT model and deploys it using two cloud architectures:

-1. **Serverless Architecture**: AWS Lambda + API Gateway
+1.  **Serverless Architecture:** AWS Lambda + API Gateway
-2. **Container Orchestration**: AWS EKS (Kubernetes)
+2.  **Container Orchestration:** AWS EKS (Kubernetes)

 The goal is to benchmark performance, scalability, cost, and latency under various load conditions.